-We obtained an understanding of management's going concern assessment, taking into consideration the current business environment and the Group's recovery plans.
-We obtained and reviewed documents, such as minutes of meetings, letters and correspondence with external parties, on management's actions to raise capital through stock rights offering and deferral of payments on current liabilities.
-We reviewed events that transpired up to date of our report which may have an impact on the Group's financing activities.
+We obtained an understanding of management's going concern assessment, taking into consideration the Group's current business plans on its mining project, its forecasted operating costs and planned financing activities.
+We inquired the status of the exploration of the mine project with the internal geologist and mining engineer, and inspected and traced the projected exploration and development costs to the submitted planned exploration program of the Group.
+We traced the projected operating costs to historical data.
+For its planned financing activities, we obtained the signed letter of continued financial support from its stockholder.
+We reviewed events that transpired up to date of our report which may have an impact on the Group's financing and exploration activities.
 We also assessed the adequacy of the related disclosures in the notes to the consolidated financial statements.